 Gyudon beef is a great addition for obentos, plus a really easy-to-prepare quick dinner.

-½ onion - sliced thinly from side to center (making thin crescent shapes)
+½ large or 1 small onion - sliced thinly from side to center (making thin crescent shapes)

 200 grams thinly sliced beef (preferably lean)

 ¼ t konbu dashi powder